-To book Hazel Irvine please contact a JLA agent.
+To book Hazel Irvine please contact your JLA Agent.

 Hazel was the youngest ever Grandstand presenter.
 She’s since become the first female lead anchor to host a men’s golf major, and is, of course, the doyenne of snooker coverage.
 She might also mention interviewing Pavarotti about showjumping, Seve Ballesteros saying he wanted to be remembered as an artist, and what it was really like as a “woman in a man’s world” of TV sport in the 1980s.

 Hazel Irvine was one of the very first female sports presenters in the country.
 She has been at the helm of BBC’s golf and snooker coverage, and has led sports presentation teams with ITV and Channel 4.
 She is recognised as one of Britain’s most versatile, knowledgeable and engaging anchors.